pinax/pinax-referrals/README.md

 ]
 ```

+*Note: use `MIDDLEWARE_CLASSES` instead in case you're still using Django 1.8 or 1.9*

-Lastly, add `pinax.referrals.urls` to your urls definition:
+Lastly you will want to add `pinax.referrals.urls` to your urls definition:

 ```python
 url(r"^referrals/", include("pinax.referrals.urls")),